alkemist/blog/app/posts/2014-01-31-tdd-mocha-backbone-5.md

 ---
-title: "Episode IV: TDD with Backbonejs and Mocha - Testing XHR"
+title: "Testing XHR in Backbone using a Repository and Promises"
 author:
   name: "Roberto Guerra"
 ---